zenanz/Ayarei-Voice-Pack/README.md

 ## Functions

-- Adjustable low health alert when lower than 25% (default) max HP.
+- Adjustable low health alert when lower than 25% (default) max HP
 - Crowd Control alert
 - Death alert

 ## TODO
 This project is still under active development.
 Contribution from you hamburgers are critical!
-- [ ] Add more voices.
+- [ ] Add more voices